 Where can I get more information about flu vaccination?

 Speak with your physician about flu vaccination, especially if you are in a high-risk group or have allergies.
-Flu.gov, a website created by the US Department of Health and Human Services also has plenty of helpful information, including how to find a flu clinic near you.
-The CDC is also a good source of information about the flu, vaccination, and prevention.
+The CDC (https://www.cdc.gov/flu/) is a good source of information about the flu, vaccination, and prevention.
 They even have an influenza app so you can get flu facts on the go.